□ Contact your Divisional Educational Technology Support staff member for questions about setting up your Quercus course.

 - Instructors can also create assignment categories (called “Assignment Groups”) Using the Assignment Groups feature allows instructors to organize course methods of assessment, and assign weights to each Assignment Group or category.

 □ Modify the Course Menu.
-The Course Navigation Menu (Links to an external site.) provides access to course areas.
+The Course Navigation Menu provides access to course areas.

 - Only the Home tool will be available to students in the course menu until the appropriate tools are made available by the instructor.